sharadregoti/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/long-term-support-releases.md

 ## Compatibility

-Tyk has a few different components which can drive questions on what version of X goes with what version of Y.
+Tyk has a few different components that can drive questions on what version of X goes with what version of Y.

 When we release a new Gateway version, it triggers us to be clear on version compatibility with other areas of the Tyk stack.

-As part of the release for the new Gateway LTS version we will commit to show everyone two compatibility dimensions:
+As part of the release of the new Gateway LTS version we will commit to showing everyone two compatibility dimensions:

 1. **Recommended releases** - To ensure you get the most out of the latest Tyk experience, we'll provide information on which versions of different components across the entire stack you need.
-2. **Backwards Compatibility** - We'll provide information on what components and versions remain backwards compatible with the new Tyk Dashboard and Tyk Gateway versions.
+2. **Backwards Compatibility** - We'll provide information on what components and versions remain backward compatible with the new Tyk Dashboard and Tyk Gateway versions.

 Our next LTS version will be announced in April 2024.

 <!-- COMMENTED OUT UNTIL LTS ANNOUNCED

-The table below shows recommended compatibility:
+The table below shows the recommended compatibility:

 | Gateway Version | Recommended Releases | Backwards Compatibility |
 |----    |---- |---- |